The PRIMARY KEY constraint in SQL Server is a field or column which ensures that each entry in a table is uniquely recognized.

 ALTER TABLE Employee DROP CONSTRAINT PK_ID ;

-The primary key consists of multiple columns or fields and is known as the Composite primary key.
+The primary key consists of multiple columns or fields is known as the Composite primary key.
 In the following example, we will create a composite primary key on multiple columns such as ID and EMAIL.

 First, let’s make the EMAIL column non-nullable.
 Otherwise, an error will occur when creating the composite primary key.